bigchaindb/BEPs/1/README.md

 ### 2.6.
 Evolution of Public Contracts

-Definition: **Public Conracts** _noun_ - All public APIs and protocols.
+Definition: **Public Contracts** _noun_ - All public APIs and protocols.
 In other words, read the BEPs (and the things they reference) and you'll have a good start.
 In particular, see BEP-7 - Definition of the BigchainDB Public API.

 1. All Public Contracts (APIs or protocols) SHALL be documented.
 1. All Public Contracts SHOULD have space for extensibility and experimentation.